 There will be a transaction record on the blockchain, since most cryptocurrencies use blockchain.
 However, the blockchain record just confirms a transfer of crytocoins from one wallet to another.
 It doesn’t indicate the ownership of the wallets.
 A cyber-savvy trader can make a million wallets (that’s an understatement, anybody can create a hundred million), and bounce his or her crypto holdings around between those wallets, to obscure any genuine trade.

+Consider the following “thought experiment”.
+A diamond merchant, let’s call him Nirav, goes to Hong Kong, or Macau, or Bangkok.
 You will be shocked to learn that there are establishments in those fleshpots, which accept credit cards for sexual services.
 The sex is usually billed as “chocolates” or “flowers”.
 These establishments will also swipe a card for a fake transaction, and hand over the cash for trifling commission.
 (So will most casinos.)

+So, let’s say our hero, Nirav, “buys flowers” on his credit card, and actually uses that cash to buy cryptocurrency.
 He puts that cash in a digital wallet, memorises the codes and deletes all records.
 When he returns to India, he walks through the Green Channel.
 He can sell the crypto for rupees in India; actually he can just sell the code that operates the wallet.
 Or, the next time he’s in Rotterdam, he can sell the crypto for euros.

+Instead of emulating China, the RBI could have looked at Japan, Germany, Korea, Australia and Singapore.
 Those nations have actually legitimised the use of cryptocurrencies after legislating rules for crypto-transactions, including stringent Know Your Client norms and margins.
 Of course, those nations have open capital accounts.